This is a surgery to remove all or part of the stomach.

-An incision will be made in your abdomen.
-Next, surgical instruments will be used to remove all or part of your stomach.
-If only part of your stomach is removed, it is called partial gastrectomy.
-With this type of surgery, the remaining part of your stomach will be connected to your esophagus and small intestine.
+An incision will be made in the abdomen.
+Surgical instruments will be used to remove all or part of the stomach.
+If only part of the stomach is removed, it is called partial gastrectomy.
+With this type of surgery, the remaining part of the stomach will be connected to the esophagus and small intestine.
 If this is done for ulcer disease, the nerves that control acid production may also be cut.
-If all of your stomach is removed, it is called total gastrectomy.
-A new stomach will be made using your intestinal tissue.
-The end of your esophagus will be attached to your small intestine.
+If all of the stomach is removed, it is called total gastrectomy.
+A new stomach will be made using the intestinal tissue.
+The end of the esophagus will be attached to the small intestine.

 If you have stomach cancer, the lymph nodes will be removed and examined as well.
-This is because cancer can spread through your lymphatic system.
+This is because cancer can spread through the lymphatic system.

 After the surgery is complete, the muscles and skin of the abdomen will be closed with stitches or staples.
 A dressing will be applied.